-We have a special need for candidates who can commit to patrolling on a Monday or Tuesday shift.
-Other existing shifts may or may not have openings; if you can commit to a Monday or Tuesday shift and pass all training, you will receive a spot.
+We have a special need for candidates who can commit to patrolling on a weekday or night shift.

 OUTDOOR EMERGENCY CARE CLASS

-Your first chairlift evacuation training takes place September 19th, attendance is mandatory.
+Your first chairlift evacuation training takes place in September, attendance is mandatory.
 You must complete at least two chairlift evacuation trainings – the second opportunity is at the annual Refresher.

-MSSP’s annual Refresher is scheduled for October 3rd & 4th, 2020.
+MSSP’s annual Refresher is scheduled for a weekend in early October.
 Attendance is mandatory.

 Mt.
 SPOKANE SKI PATROL SKI SWAP

-MSSP Ski Swap is scheduled for October 28th through November 1st, 2020.
+MSSP Ski Swap is scheduled for October 27th through 31st, 2021 at the Spokane Fair & Expo Center.
 All candidates and patrollers must contribute a minimum of 16 hours at the Ski Swap during this time.

 ON-HILL / OET Training

-On-hill training begins November 28th and continues each weekend through the end of December or the first week of January, depending on weather conditions and class progression.
+On-hill training begins the Friday after Thanksgiving and continues each weekend through the end of December or the first week of January, depending on weather conditions and class progression.
 Attendance is mandatory.
 After graduation of on-hill training, you will be allowed to join your normal patrol shift.